knarkowicz/GPURealTimeBC6H/README.md

 Real-time BC6H compressor which runs on a GPU.
 Includes a small testbed application.
 This compressor is used in a few released AA/AAA games.

 Compressor has two presets:
 * "Fast" - compresses a standard 256x256x6 cubemap in 0.02ms on NV P4000 (GPU perf in between NV GTX 1060 and NV GTX 1070).
+Compression quality is comparable to fast presets of offline compressors.
 * "Quality" - compresses a standard 256x256x6 cubemap in 0.528ms on on NV P4000.
-Compression quality is comparable to fast/normal presets of offline compressors.
+Compression quality is comparable to normal presets of offline compressors.

 Algorithms
 ===